PubInv/freespireco/proposal.md

 publication for us can range from a simple GitHub repo to a full journal paper.

+The Frictionless Production Model means that must rely on grants to accelerate this project, as we can rely neither on recapture of future value, nor is this work "researchy" enough to be especially compelling to researchers interested primarily in academic publication.

 ## "Small-run" Production

 As devices become ready for use, we believe the strategy of moving